 Facility operations are considered low risk to impacts from seismic activity, with no young faults or faults that have had displacement in the Holocene epoch identified within the Facility Site.
-See Exhibit 10(a)(8) for a discussion of the risk factors related to the anticipated impacts of seismic activity on the Facility.
+See Section (8) for a discussion of the risk factors related to the anticipated impacts of seismic activity on the Facility.